 Our New home – 307 Main Street

-In recognition of our 50th anniversary and our continued commitment to provide the best care to our clients, CLI has purchased a 10,000 square foot empty storefront in a prominent location on Main Street Stonewall (307 Main Street).
-We relocated to 307 Main Street on February 2nd 2015.
+In recognition of our 50th anniversary and our continued commitment to provide the best care to our clients, CLI purchased a prominent storefront at 307 Main Street Stonewall.
+After some initial renovations, we relocated to 307 Main Street on February 2nd 2015.